 No School?
 Use Pocket Change to Help Educate Children at Home

-National Coin Week, April 19-25, emphasizes that money is history you can hold in your hands
+National Coin Week, April 19-25, 2020, emphasizes that money is history you can hold in your hands.

-/EIN News/ -- Colorado Springs, CO, April 01, 2020 (GLOBE NEWSWIRE) -- Common, everyday pocket change at home can be used to help educate children whether their schools are temporarily closed or not, according to the nonprofit American Numismatic Association (www.money.org).
-The 25,000-member organization will mark the 97th annual National Coin Week (www.NationalCoinWeek.org), April 19-25, 2020.

 “Money is history you can hold in your hands.
 The designs, denominations and metallic content of coins tell us a great deal about civilizations, past and present, such as famous and not-so-famous political and historical figures, important events and landmarks,” stated National Coin Week coordinator Andy Dickes.